Rexeh/joystick-diagrams/readme.md

 Please use the website for documentation and information

 # Bugs
-This project is still early days, if you encounter any issues please raise a bug ticket or reach out on Discord.
+If you experience a bug, please feel free to raise a GITHUB issue, or get in touch on discord.

 # Support / Beer fund